Bestzivvv/event-camera-colour-reconstruction/README.md

 events within the interval are extracted and accumulated according to their spatial coordinates and polarity.

-This makes it possible to create temporary event representations while retaining the original asynchronous event stream for quantitative analysis.
+This provides a temporary image-like representation while retaining the original asynchronous event stream for quantitative analysis.

 ---